picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/getting-paid.md

 * Ethereum Mainnet rewards require ETH for gas.
 * Base rewards require ETH on Base for gas.
 * Arbitrum rewards require ETH on Arbitrum for gas.
-* DEGEN Chain rewards require ETH on DEGEN Chain for gas.
+* DEGEN Chain rewards require DEGEN on DEGEN Chain for gas.
+You can bridge Base DEGEN to Degen Chain [via Stargate](https://stargate.finance/?srcChain=base&srcToken=0x4ed4E862860beD51a9570b96d89aF5E1B0Efefed&dstChain=degen&dstToken=0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE).

 The gas fee is separate from the 2.5% protocol fee.